-4 credits RECOMMENDED PREREQUISITE: All coursework in ENR 094 must be completed or appropriate placement score.
+(3T, 2E) 4 credits RECOMMENDED PREREQUISITE: All coursework in ENR 094 must be completed or appropriate placement score.

 This is an introductory course for both science and nonscience majors.
 It covers physical, chemical, and biological principles common to all organisms.
 These principles are explained through a study of cell structure and function, cellular reproduction, basic biochemistry, cell energetics, the process of photosynthesis, and Mendelian and molecular genetics.
 Also included are the scientific method, basic principles of evolution, and an overview of the diversity of life with emphasis on viruses, prokaryotes, and protists.
-A
+A 120 minute laboratory is required.

-BIO 104 PRINCIPLES OF BIOLOGY II (3T, 3E) PREREQUISITE: BIO 103
+BIO 104 PRINCIPLES OF BIOLOGY II

+(3T, 3E) 4 credits PREREOUISITE: BIO 103